Geology of Scotland: Carboniferous period

 During the Carboniferous period (359–299 Ma), Scotland lay close to the equator.
 Several changes in sea level occurred and the coal deposits of Lanarkshire and West Lothian and limestones of Fife and Dunbar date from this time.
 There are oil shales near Bathgate around which the 19th-century oil-processing industry developed, and elsewhere in the Midland Valley there are ironstones and fire clay deposits that had significance in the early Industrial Revolution.
 Fossil Grove in Victoria Park, Glasgow contains the preserved remains of a Carboniferous forest.
 More volcanic activity formed Arthur's Seat and the Salisbury Crags in Edinburgh and the nearby Bathgate Hills.

 Permian period

 The Old Red Sandstone Continent became a part of the supercontinent Pangaea in the Permian (299–252 Ma), during which proto-Britain continued to drift northwards.
 Scotland's climate was arid at this time and some fossils of reptiles have been recovered.
 However, Permian sandstones are found in only a few places - principally in the south west, on the island of Arran, and on the Moray coast.
 Stone quarried from Hopeman in Moray has been used in the National Museum and Scottish Parliament buildings in Edinburgh.

-At the close of this period came the Permian–Triassic extinction event in which 96% of all marine species vanished and from which bio-diversity took 30 million years to recover.
+At the close of this period came the Permian–Triassic extinction event in which 96% of all marine species vanished and from which biodiversity took 30 million years to recover.